CamilaTokisaki/amino-bot_and_tools/README.md

 That's it! now just move the code file to the cmd line and click Enter!

+If you have any ideas/questions/suggestions/problems, then write to me either in discord, or here, in github, and remember, I only have two hands! so just wait, sooner or later I will answer you

 Help for you: All my codes were originally developed for the Russian audience, I have no desire to engage in localization, at least at the moment, if there are many requests for this, then I will completely localize the bot to English, starting with the new version, if of course this bot will be needed by many